Emerson Boozer: Professional career

-Not widely sought by the NFL, Boozer was drafted by the Jets, who were assembling a team of talented and enthusiastic players under George Sauer and Wilbur "Weeb" Ewbank.
+Boozer was drafted by both leagues.
+He was drafted in the seventh round of the 1966 NFL draft by the Pittsburgh Steelers (number 98 overall), and was drafted by the Jets in the sixth round of the 1966 AFL draft (number 46 overall).
+He chose the Jets.
+The Jets were assembling a team of talented and enthusiastic players under George Sauer and Wilbur "Weeb" Ewbank.
 The team already had fullback Matt Snell and figured Boozer to be paired with him at halfback.
 Sharing the job with Bill Mathis as a rookie, Boozer worked hard and became a starter in 1967.
 His ability to block with intensity earned him a league-wide reputation.
+In 1966, Boozer was the Pittsburgh Courier AFL Rookie of the Year.

 In 1967, with Snell injured, the Jets turned to Boozer as a rusher.
 In the first half of that season, Boozer displayed talent that drew comparisons to Gale Sayers.
 He often broke tackles and excelled in the open field.
-He had ten touchdowns by mid-season and appeared ready to easily surpass the league record, but then suffered a devastating knee injury against the Kansas City Chiefs that completely altered his career.
+He had 13 touchdowns in only 8 games.
+He had ten touchdowns by mid-season and appeared ready to easily surpass the league record, but then suffered a devastating knee injury against the Kansas City Chiefs, that completely altered his career.
 Despite playing just half that year, he still led the AFL in rushing touchdowns for the season.

+During the 1967 training camp period, the Jets were nearly driven apart by a racial incident among teammates at a local bar in Peekskill, New York.
+Owner Sonny Werblin eventually heard about it, and called all the players and coaches together for a meeting.
+He said the only two players on the team that he absolutely needed were Snell and Joe Namath, and anyone else could pack their bags and leave if something like the bar incident was repeated.
+After that, there were no more conflicts, and the team began to build a rapport.